johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 #### Running an All Nest Stack

-Full implementations of these apps are included in the test repository available [here]().
-Running these two Nest apps as shown in <a href="#figure1">Case A of Figure 1</a>, which you can do now by following [these instructions](), is easy.
-Note that to do so, you'll need to run Docker on your machine.
+Full implementations of these apps are included in the repository available [here](https://github.com/johnbiundo/nest-nats-sample).
+Running these two Nest apps as shown in <a href="#figure1">Case A of Figure 1</a>, which you can do now by following [these instructions](https://github.com/johnbiundo/nest-nats-sample#running-the-all-nest-configuration), is easy.
 Following those steps will start up an instance of a NATS broker, in verbose mode, which is very helpful for watching the message flow.
 Take a few minutes to run through the full installation and to examine the code.

 Of course so far, we haven't really had to deal with any external app components.
 This means there are no messy details, and the Nest components "just work".
 Let's move on to the topic of external app components now.